Humanitarian aid

 A UNICEF worker is distributing high-calorie food during an emergency situation in Goma, in the Democratic Republic of the Congo, in 2008.

 Humanitarian aid is material and logistic assistance, usually in the short-term, to people in need.
 Among the people in need are the homeless, refugees, and victims of natural disasters, wars, and famines.
 The primary objective of humanitarian aid is to save lives, alleviate suffering, and maintain human dignity.

 While often used interchangeably, humanitarian aid and humanitarian assistance are distinct concepts.
 Humanitarian aid generally refers to the provision of immediate, short-term relief in crisis situations, such as food, water, shelter, and medical care.
 Humanitarian assistance, on the other hand, encompasses a broader range of activities, including longer-term support for recovery, rehabilitation, and capacity building.
 Humanitarian aid is distinct from development aid, which seeks to address underlying socioeconomic factors.

 Humanitarian aid can come from either local or international communities through international non-governmental organizations (INGOs).
 In reaching out to international communities, the Office for the Coordination of Humanitarian Affairs (OCHA) of the United Nations (UN) is responsible for coordination responses to emergencies.
 It taps to the various members of Inter-Agency Standing Committee, whose members are responsible for providing emergency relief.
-The four UN entities that have primary roles in delivering humanitarian aid are United Nations Development Programme (UNDP), the United Nations Refugee Agency (UNHCR), the United Nations Children's Fund (UNICEF) and the World Food Programme (WFP).
+The four UN entities that have primary roles in delivering humanitarian aid are United Nations Development Programme (UNDP), the United Nations Refugee Agency (UNHCR), the United Nations Children's Fund (UNICEF) and the World Food Programme (WFP).According to the Global Humanitarian Overview of OCHA, nearly 300 million people need humanitarian assistance and protection in 2024, or 1 out of 27 people worldwide.
+In 2024, the estimated global humanitarian response requirements amount to approximately US$46.4 billion, targeting around 188 million of the most vulnerable people in 69 countries.
+The three major drivers of humanitarian needs worldwide are conflicts, climate-related disasters, and economic factors.